-• A new licensing regime to promote competition - the RA developed a new form of Communications Operating Licence, known as the Submarine Communications

-Operating Licence.
-The RA accepted and awarded applications for two ICOLs and one SubCOL.

-- Market Review of the sector to determine whether significant market power exists and propose remedies to promote competition in the interest of Bermuda's consumers and residents - RF Study at the time of writing this document, the RA is in the preparatory stages of the RF Study per the 2020-2021 Work Plan. - Emergency Protection for the Public Due to the projected economic impact of COVID-19, the RA issued an Emergency General Determination prohibiting the disconnection of consumers and small businesses for a period of time during the pandemic. - Temporary Moratorium on 5G As a result of the concerns expressed by members of the public, the RA issued an Emergency General Determination prohibiting the deployment of 5G equipment or services until a final determination is made by the RA at the conclusion of the RF Study.
+- A new licensing regime to promote competition the RA developed a new form of Communications Operating Licence, known as the Submarine Communications Operating Licence.
+The RA accepted and awarded applications for two ICOLs and one SubCOL. - Market Review of the sector to determine whether significant market power exists and propose remedies to promote competition in the interest of Bermuda's consumers and residents - Spectrum Assignment a process for the licensing, permitting and exemption of spectrum assignment was developed and implemented. - RF Study at the time of writing this document, the RA is conducting a public consultation on Radiofrequency and 5G Safety and is in the preparatory stages of the RF Study per the 2020-2021 Work Plan. - Emergency Protection for the Public Due to the projected economic impact of COVID-19, the RA issued an Emergency General Determination prohibiting the disconnection of consumers and small businesses for a period of time during the pandemic. - Temporary Moratorium on 5G As a result of the concerns expressed by members of the public, the RA issued an Emergency General Determination prohibiting the deployment of 5G equipment or services until a final determination is made by the RA at the conclusion of the RF Study.